Cropster/ember-visual-test/README.md

 The capture function takes three parameters: `capture(assert, identifier, options)`

 * `assert`: The assert function.
-If this is null, no assert will be made, and instead an object with data about the success/error of the test will be returned (don't forget to `await` on it!).
+This assumes you are using qunit.
 * `identifier`: A unique string to identify this capture.
 This will be the file name of the generated images, and has to be unique across your whole application.
 * `options`: An optional object with options.
 The following options are allowed:
   * `selector`: An optional selector to screenshot.
 If not specified, the whole page will be captured.